 For many years, there was a divergence in the graphene market.
 The material had “theoretical potential for use in many applications and companies wanted to explore all avenues.”
 Ghaffarzadeh explains that “these companies were often small and, to some extent, living off the hype.”
 However, the divergence meant that they faced an “opportunity overdose risk,” where they chased too many leads without properly allocating and focusing their limited resources.

 The market has now changed.
 “The market is converging with a few application areas emerging as the most promising.”
 These include energy storage, coatings/inks and composites.
 All of these areas are large on their own right, and it’s “not yet clear which graphene type is the winner, as the end users have to evaluate many different types of graphene to find the optimal one.”
 Indeed, in many of these applications graphene platelets are just another form of carbon.
 And, as Ghaffarzadeh helpful explains, “carbon is a gymnast of material that comes in a variety of forms and shapes.”

 But what is most important to note is that, to date, graphene lacks that “killer application.”
 It is still a substitute material, which “often stands in for other forms of carbon additive,s such as graphite or CNTs or different forms of black carbon.”
 Therefore, it’s a difficult market for new companies to enter, as they are perpetually under cost pressure since their value proposition comes from being a little bit better or a little bit cheaper.

 However, this shouldn’t scare away investors.
 Looking ahead, there is a lot of growth potential in the market.
-According to Markets and Markets research, the overall graphene market will be worth just under $280 million by 2020, growing at a compound annual growth rate of 42.8 percent between 2015 and 2020.
-Fuelling much of that growth will be the Asia-Pacific region.
+According to a Research and Markets global forecast to 2025, the overall graphene market will be worth $1 billion by 2025.

 So, hold tight, graphene investors.
 There’s still plenty of hope for the market after all.